freeCodeCamp/freeCodeCamp/guide/english/react/components/index.md

 Briefly, stateful components are clever.
 They can hold their own information (in the `state` object) *and* inherit `props` (as seen above) from parents.
 Stateless components can *only* inherit `props`, so if they need to update they have to be told by their parent.

 See the below examples of af Cat component.
-The Stateful Cat component is aware of its feeling, the stateless one is not.
+The stateful Cat component is aware of its feeling, the stateless one is not.

 ### Stateful